ubuntu-mate/ubuntu-mate.org/blog/20180426-ubuntu-mate-bionic-final-release.md

 <img src="/gallery/layouts/mate-hud-local.gif" alt="Ubuntu MATE HUD" /><br />
 </div>

-The HUD has a 250ms (default) timeout, holding `Alt` any longer won't trigger the HUD.
+The HUD now has a 250ms (default) timeout, holding <kbd>Alt</kbd> any longer won't trigger the HUD.
 This is consistent with how the HUD in Unity 7 works.
-The HUD is also HiDPI aware.
+The HUD is also HiDPI aware now.

 ## Ubuntu MATE Welcome